Competitive Battlecards: How to Deliver Battlecards Sales Reps Will Love

 - Comparison of your product pricing versus competitor’s “street pricing”

-- Top pain points that your solution uniquely addresses
+- Top pain points that your solution or product uniquely addresses

-Express your content in bullet points and not long prose.
-Reps will never read dense text so just give them the facts with zero marketing fluff.
+The best, most effective competitive battlecards express content in bullet points and not long prose.
+Sales reps will never read dense text so just give them the facts with zero marketing fluff.

-- Some of your best nuggets will come from your own sales and SE team’s win/loss experience
+- Some of your best sales tips and nuggets will come from your own sales and SE team’s win/loss experience

 - Ask sales reps and SEs in your firm who may have been recently poached from your competitors

-- Talk with channel partner sale reps who have more exposure to your competitors than your sales team
+- Talk with channel partner sale reps who have more exposure to your competitors and their products than your sales team

 - Industry analyst reports